domi1504/sat-project/README.md

 # Phase 3

+TODO.

+Ideas:

+- Write a little docu / wiki about the algorithms / ideas
+- create animation of the order the assignments get checked in different approaches
 - Get some sample SAT instances from online benchmarks
 - Run those algorithms against sample instances and measure their performance (not really important, since not optimized anyway)
-- Write a little docu / wiki about the algorithms / ideas
 - Get a feeling for what instance sizes are possible to deal with nowadays
 - Get to know the State-Of-The-Art SAT solvers, and on what base approaches they are building upon z.b. https://github.com/jaras209/SAT_solver/blob/master/cdcl.py, "2-watched literals" (irgendne art index)